 - Drug resistance test: The drug resistance test helps determine which ART regimens work against the strain of HIV you have.
 Drug resistance testing is done before starting or changing ART.

 Other blood work may include a complete blood count, chemistry panel, hepatitis panel, tuberculosis test, lipid panel, and blood sugar.

 During your initial visit, your HIV healthcare provider will discuss starting HIV medication.
 ART is recommended for all individuals living with HIV, regardless of how they are feeling or what their laboratory work reveals.

 If you are concerned about health insurance or prescription coverage, AIDS Resource may be able to help you obtain coverage to ensure you receive the best possible care.
 We also provide essential support services to individuals living with HIV.
-Learn more information about how we may be able to assist you at Connect to Care and Client Services.
+Learn more about how we can assist you at Connect to Care and Client Services.

-Remember, there are numerous resources and people available to help and support you.
+Remember, numerous resources and people are available to help and support you.
 With the right treatment and care, you can live a full and healthy life.
 HIV does not define you or prevent you from getting what you want most from life.